 - Screenshots of incorrect, inconsistent, incomplete or misleading online information.

-- Acknowledgement of receipt of an application for extenuating circumstances.
+- Acknowledgement of receipt of an application for personal circumstances (formerly called extenuating circumstances).

 - Audio or visual recordings of face-to-face or telephone conversations that had been taken without an individual’s consent.